imxugan/CSGO-Skill/extra/Guides/equipment_guide.md

 <br/><br/>

 ### Kevlar + Helmet
-Adds armor and helmet to the player, shielding the chest and head from some damage.
+Adds armor and helmet to the player, shielding the chest and head from some bullet damage.
 Greatly reduces High Explosive Grenade damage.

 *Body and head protection against projectiles and explosives.*